Dr Morro ML Touray

 Academic and research departments

-Faculty of Health and Medical Sciences, School of Biosciences and Medicine, Department of Clinical and Experimental Medicine, Surrey Health Economics Centre.Biography
+Faculty of Health and Medical Sciences, School of Biosciences, Department of Clinical and Experimental Medicine, Surrey Health Economics Centre.About

 Dr Morro Touray is a Health Economist with extensive background in development works.
-He holds a postgraduate diploma in Health Policy, Planning and Finance (HPPF) from London School of Hygiene and Tropical (2006), MSc in Development Management (with distinction) from Glasgow Caledonian University (1999), MSc in HPPF from London School of Economics and Political Science (2006) and a PhD in Health Economics from University of South Wales (2018).
+He holds a postgraduate diploma in Health Policy, Planning and Finance (HPPF) from London School of Hygiene and Tropical, MSc in Development Management (with distinction) from Glasgow Caledonian University, MSc in HPPF from London School of Economics and Political Science (2006) and a PhD in Health Economics from University of South Wales.

 He previously worked in various countries and for many organisations including Action Aid, Medical Research Council (UK) Laboratories, United Nations Development Programme (UNDP), University of South Wales and Swansea University.
 He has been involved in many multidisciplinary national and multinational health care / service research and projects implementation and monitoring and evaluations.
 He was a member of the Pneumococcal Polysaccharide Conjugate Vaccine Trial team with the Medical Research Council Laboratories in The Gambia where he designed and implemented the economic evaluation component of the trial.

-Within Surrey Health Economics Centre (SHEC), he works on a variety of externally funded applied health projects.
-He coordinates the links between SHEC and School of Veterinary Sciences in our global research engagements.
-His current and recent research projects and clinical trials encompass areas of cancer, nutrition, liver diseases, alcohol misuse, Parkinson’s disease and zoonotic diseases to name a few.
+Within Surrey Health Economics Centre (SHEC), he supports implementation of a variety of externally funded applied health projects.
+His current and recent research projects and clinical trials encompass areas of obesity, cancer, nutrition, liver diseases, alcohol misuse, Parkinson’s disease and zoonotic diseases to name a few.

 In pursuit of his Global Health Research interests, he was instrumental in the establishment of Surrey Global Health Research Network which has members from Europe, Asia, Middle East, South America and Africa all with outstanding research backgrounds.
 He is currently coordinating the network.